 - Disputing errors or inaccuracies with your creditors, like outdated information, accounts that don’t belong to you, and incorrect personal information

 - Negotiating with creditors to remove derogatory marks like missed payments, charge-offs, bankruptcy, or tax liens

 - Sending cease-and-desist letters to creditors who have not updated your credit report accurately

 Disputing credit report errors and removing incorrect and derogatory information on your credit report could improve your credit score, but it comes at a price.
-In return for disputing errors on your behalf, the credit repair company typically charges fees.
-Depending on the services offered, these fees could range from $50 – $150 per month.
+In return for disputing errors on your behalf, the credit repair company typically charges fees ranging from $50 to $150 per month.
 So, how does credit repair work if you’re paying that much per month for this service?
 It’s something you’ll have to decide as you weigh your options.

 How does credit repair work for your particular needs?
 It depends.
-There are benefits and drawbacks to getting help from a credit repair company.
-Here are a few:
+There are benefits and drawbacks to getting help from a credit repair company, such as:

 It might make sense for you to use a credit repair service if you: